 Invertebrate Physiology focuses on the physiology of invertebrate organisms ranging from invertebrate molecular biology to environmental physiology and evolution.
 Papers both on model systems such as Drosophila and C. elegans and non-model organisms are encouraged.

 (Photo: courtesy of Kay at al; SEM micrograph of a Johnston's organ within a goggatomized Drosophila antenna pseudo-colored to show dendritic caps (yellow), cap cells (green), scolopale cells (red) and tracheole (brown)).

-Invertebrate Physiology welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Invertebrate Physiology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Invertebrate Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.